-This manual is a guide for the installation of the HDCAA and HDCAB Series of generator sets (gensets).
+This manual is a guide for the installation of the generator sets (gensets) listed on the front cover.
 Proper installation is essential for top performance.
 Read through this manual before starting the installation.

 This manual addresses the following aspects of the installation: